 Have you sat there and all of a sudden you think “Oh yeah, I remember that!”

-Well that’s just happened to me, so I thought I’d write about it and share it with you all.
+Well, that’s just happened to me, so I thought I’d share it with you all.

-Why this travel memory popped in my head.
+Why this travel memory popped into my head.

 To the traveling memory.